valenwave/Pitch-Meeting/Shows/Black Mirror.md

-PRODUCER GUY: So, what have you got for me today?
+**PRODUCER GUY:** So, what's this new show idea you've got?

-SCREENWRITER GUY: Okay, so it's an anthology series, right?
-Like The Twilight Zone.
+**SCREENWRITER GUY:** Okay, so it's an anthology series, right?
+Each episode is a standalone story.

-PRODUCER GUY: Oh, The Twilight Zone!
-I love that show.
-Rod Serling, he was a genius.
-Very timely.
-Very... well, twilight-y.
-So what's your twist?
-Is it like, about... aliens?
-Or spooky mansions?
-SCREENWRITER GUY: No, no. It's about technology.
-And how it's, uh, ruining us.
-PRODUCER GUY: Technology?
-Like... cell phones?
-The internet?
-Is this a PSA?
-Because nobody watches PSAs.
-Unless it's got a talking dog.
-Does it have a talking dog?
+**PRODUCER GUY:** An anthology?
+Like *The Twilight Zone*?

+**SCREENWRITER GUY:** Yeah, but instead of Rod Serling and monsters, it's... technology.

+**PRODUCER GUY:** Technology?
+So, like, a show about iPhones?
+That sounds *riveting*.

-SCREENWRITER GUY: No talking dogs.
-But imagine a world where social media ratings determine your entire social status.
-Where your housing, your job, even your ability to rent a car, depends on how many five-star ratings you get from strangers.
+**SCREENWRITER GUY:** No, no, not *about* them.
+It's about how technology twists us, how it can bring out the worst in humanity.
+Like, imagine a world where social media ratings determine your entire life, your job, your house, everything!

-PRODUCER GUY: So, like, Yelp, but for people?
-That sounds... awful.
-Who would watch that?
+**PRODUCER GUY:** So, like, Yelp, but for people?
+That's... actually kind of terrifying.
+But also, people love being validated.
+What's the conflict?

-SCREENWRITER GUY: Exactly!
-It's awful.
-It's a commentary on our hyper-connected, validation-seeking society!
-There's an episode where a woman, Lacie, tries so hard to boost her score for a wedding, and it just spirals out of control.
-She ends up in jail!
-PRODUCER GUY: Jail!
-For being unpopular?
-That's ridiculous!
-But... also, strangely compelling.
+**SCREENWRITER GUY:** Well, the main character, Lacie, she's obsessed with getting her score up.
+She practices her fake smiles in the mirror, she gives five-star ratings to everyone, and then she gets invited to this fancy wedding that could boost her score through the roof!

+**PRODUCER GUY:** And then?
+She spills wine on the bride and her score tanks?

+**SCREENWRITER GUY:** Worse!
+Everything that can go wrong, does.
+Her car breaks down, she alienates people, her score plummets, and she ends up in jail for being... unpopular.

+**PRODUCER GUY:** So the moral is: don't be obsessed with social media?
+Groundbreaking.
 What else you got?

-SCREENWRITER GUY: Okay, how about this: the Prime Minister of Britain is forced to have sex with a pig on live television to save a kidnapped princess.
+**SCREENWRITER GUY:** Okay, how about this: the Prime Minister of Britain has to have sex with a pig on live television to save a kidnapped princess.

-PRODUCER GUY: [Stares blankly] ...A pig?
-Like, a real, actual pig?
-Not a metaphorical pig?
+**PRODUCER GUY:** ...A pig?
+Like, an actual farm animal?

-SCREENWRITER GUY: A real pig.
-On live TV.
-And the whole world watches.
-And they're all like, "Oh, gross, but also, what's going to happen next?"
-PRODUCER GUY: So you're saying people would actually watch the Prime Minister... with a pig?
-I mean, I guess it's certainly a bold creative choice.
-People do love a spectacle.
-But who's gonna be okay with that?
-The censors?
-SCREENWRITER GUY: That's the point!
-It's about how quickly we get desensitized, and how media exploits our morbid curiosity.
-PRODUCER GUY: [Nods slowly] Morbid curiosity...
-I like that.
-We can put that in the marketing.
-"Black Mirror: Exploiting Your Morbid Curiosity Since [whenever this airs]."
-What about a happy one?
-Can't it all be doom and gloom?
-People like a happy ending sometimes.
-SCREENWRITER GUY: Well, there's one about a virtual reality afterlife where you can live forever as a younger version of yourself, and fall in love, and it's all sunshine and rainbows!
-It's called "San Junipero."
-PRODUCER GUY: See!
-I knew you had it in you!
-So it's not all about technology being bad, sometimes it's good!
-It's about hope!
-SCREENWRITER GUY: Well, yes, but it's also about whether true connection can exist when you can essentially turn off reality, and if it's really living if you're not... actually alive.
-PRODUCER GUY: [Sighs] Alright, alright.
-Always a catch, isn't there?
-So, it's basically a show where technology makes everyone miserable, or sometimes slightly less miserable but still in a way that makes you question the nature of existence.
-SCREENWRITER GUY: Pretty much.
-And each episode is different, so people don't get bored.
-And they'll constantly be wondering, "Is this what our future holds?"
-PRODUCER GUY: You know what?
-I think you've got something here.
-It's bleak, it's unsettling, it's got pigs and social media ratings.
-People love watching other people suffer, especially if it makes them feel superior about not having to live in that particular technological nightmare.
-This show is going to be HUGE.
-NEWS HEADLINE: "BLACK MIRROR" PHENOMENON SWEEPS THE GLOBE, LEAVING VIEWERS WITH AN EXISTENTIAL DREAD AND A SUDDEN URGE TO THROW THEIR PHONES INTO THE OCEAN.
+**SCREENWRITER GUY:** Yes!
+And the entire nation is watching, glued to their screens, because the kidnapper demanded it be broadcast.

+**PRODUCER GUY:** And... he does it?
+On television?
+The *Prime Minister*?

+**SCREENWRITER GUY:** Well, he tries to find a workaround, but then the kidnapper leaks the attempts to fake it, and public opinion turns against him, forcing his hand.

+**PRODUCER GUY:** So, this is a show about, what, the moral depravity of the internet?
+The mob mentality?
+The unblinking "black mirror" of our screens reflecting our worst selves?

+**SCREENWRITER GUY:** Exactly!
+It's all about the dark side of our interconnected world, how we become slaves to the very tech we create.

+**PRODUCER GUY:** So, it's generally depressing, then?
+No happy endings?

+**SCREENWRITER GUY:** Most of the time, no. It's a look at the horrifying possibilities of where we're headed.

+**PRODUCER GUY:** Huh.
+You know what?
+People love being told how terrible things are.
+This could actually work.
+It's got that high-concept, "what if" factor.
+I think we've got a winner!

+---

+**NEWS HEADLINE:** *Black Mirror* hailed as a cultural phenomenon, leaving viewers deeply disturbed but oddly addicted.